In This Article

 A study conducted in 2016 revealed that sleep deprivation causes changes in the gut microbiome.
 There was an increase in the number of bacteria linked with:

-Overall health isn’t just about having the proper diet, consistent physical activity, and sufficient sleep.
-Being unable to manage your stress level properly can have detrimental effects on the body.
+Being unable to manage your stress levels can have detrimental effects on the body.